-From October 2015, Chiltern Railways are to provide a new service from Oxford to London Marylebone, operating via Bicester Village and a new Oxford Parkway Station at Water Eaton.
+Chiltern Railways have begun operating a new service from Oxford to London Marylebone, operating via Bicester Village, initially from a new Oxford Parkway Station at Water Eaton.
 These new links will provide Oxfordshire with new strategic rail connections (e.g. High Wycombe and Aylesbury) and an alternative route to London.